GuyEternal/GuyEternal/README.md

 #### 👋 Hi, I’m @GuyEternal
-#### 🌱 I’m currently learning Data Structures and Algorithm and Web Development
+#### 🌱 I’m currently working with Django and exploring MCP and AI tools like Cursor
 #### 💞️ I’m looking to collaborate on LinkedIn
 #### 📫 How to reach me :<br>
 <p style="text-align: center;">